ctinnil/FruitSalad/README.md

 # Coming Soon

-# July 01-03, 2021 - ECAI 2021, 13th editionof the international conference on Electronics, Computers and Artificial Intelligence, at http://www.ecai.ro/
+# July 01-03, 2021 - ECAI 2021, 13th edition of the international conference on Electronics, Computers and Artificial Intelligence, at http://www.ecai.ro/